bpmsoasolutions/hexin/README.md

         }
     }
     ```
+- Then run `hex bootstrap` that:
+    - Reads 'hexDependencies'
+    - If the repo is not in the cache, it git clone else it pull the last version
+    - Then checkout the `name@version` selected and copy the folder to the destination monorepo
+    - Add it to the package.json of the destination repo
+    - The runs `yarn` and `lerna bootstrap`
+    - Then removes the package from
 - Also it copy the directory of that module from the cache of your 'hexin packages' monorepo, to the destination monorepo as a package.
 - Then run `hex bootstrap` this run yarn and lerna and then remove the hexin packages from the package.json, in this way you can normally work and add packages with yarn.